qrpike/jQuery-on-click-out-off/README.md

-jQuery-on-click-out-off
+jQuery on click out / off
 =======================

-jQuery plugin, that triggers a callback when the element has been clicked off of.
+jQuery plugin, that triggers a callback when the element has been clicked out or off of.

 Example Usage: